Shlomi-Lantser/CE-assignment/README.md

     ```
     Explanation :
     * loadBalancerIP - I chose 10.224.0.42 as it inside my CIDR range of the aks-vnet so the ip of the ingress controller service will be internal VNet ip
-    * annotations : chose this option to restrict access to the services to internal users , with no external access.
+    * annotations : chose this option to restrict external access.

 6. Added the aks-hellowold helm chart:
     ```bash